a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v2.md

 ---
 title: Transducers Crash Course for rubico V2
 author: Richard Tong
-date: 2020-10-02
+date: 2023-07-15
 path: /blog/transducers-crash-course-rubico-v2
-description: A crash course in rubico v2 transducers
+description: A crash course in rubico v2 transducers.
+Transducers enable composable and memory efficient wrangling of very large or even infinite sets of data.
 ---

 Transducers enable composable and memory efficient wrangling of very large or even infinite sets of data.
-Say you wanted to square the odd numbers from one to one thousand.
+With transducers, each item of the data is transformed by all operations in a single pass, as opposed to the data having to go through batch transformations one operation at a time.

+The following example depicts numbers going through two batch transformations, one with `.filter` and one with `.map`.

 ```javascript [playground]
 const isOdd = number => number % 2 == 1